 To register for the following tours or to request detailed itineraries and/or applications, email Brian Rapoza, TAS Field Trip Coordinator:

 North Florida Birding Monday, January 7 to Thursday, January 10, 2019

 Paul Bithorn and Brian Rapoza will lead this four day, three-night van trip to the Tallahassee area.
 Fee: $495.00 per person double occupancy, $150.00 single supplement (includes hotel and van/gas).
+Meals will be eaten in local restaurants and are paid for by each participant.
 Reservations are required; application and fee are due by Saturday, December 8.
 Email Brian for an application or additional information.